Skip To Main Content

 Nutrition Services plays a crucial role in the HOTM program by serving the HOTM every day on school produce bars.
 We also work closely with the Education and Community Programs team at the Center to source HOTM produce from Organic, BIPOC-Owned, Woman-Owned, Local, or Small-Scale farms in California.

-To learn some more lettuce facts, visit the Center's Education and Community Program's web page.
+To learn some more Stone Fruit facts, visit the Center's Education and Community Program's web page.

 First page of the PDF file: OUSDHOTMcalendar2023-2026